 Symptoms of anxiety may be short-lived and occur every now and then or they may develop into a chronic condition.
 Consistent anxiety symptoms can increase stress levels for both the furry friend and their human.
 Fortunately, there are training techniques, lifestyle changes, and natural options that can help your pup overcome anxiety.

 Finding the right treatment for anxiety in dogs comes down to identifying what is causing the reaction in the first place.
 Start by making an appointment with a licensed veterinarian (DVM).
 During the appointment, explain your dog’s symptoms and identify any triggers that may be causing the behavioral problems.

 The veterinarian can help you pinpoint what’s causing the problem and whether it’s a short-term issue or something that will need a longer treatment plan.
-A vet can also conduct a general physical examination and wellness check to ensure there aren’t underlying medical conditions causing the symptoms.
+A vet can also conduct a general physical examination and wellness check.
 Here are some ways you can help manage anxiety symptoms in your furry friend.

 You can use training techniques to slowly desensitize your dog to anxiety triggers.
 The two most common training techniques are known as counterconditioning and desensitization.
 The techniques are most effective when used together.
 In counterconditioning, you work with your pup to change their behavior from a negative response to a positive one.
 Desensitization is a process where you introduce your dog to something that triggers anxiety in a slow and controlled way so they get used to it.